 Update 7:22pm: Polls close in 8 minutes in West Virginia, North Carolina, and OHIO!!!

 Update 7:01pm: NBC Calls Vermont for Obama, Indiana, Kentucky for Romney.
 Obama 3, Romney 19.
-Bernie Saunders I-VT will hold his US Senate seat.
+Bernie Sanders I-VT will hold his US Senate seat.
 Virginia is too close to call.
 South Carolina too early.